 What’s even more interesting is the nature of the attacks used to infect the systems.
 The attacks install BlackEnergy, an ominous-sounding tool used by hackers to perform denial of service attacks.
 In 2008, when Russia set its sights on Georgia (the country), BlackEnergy rose to fame as the primary method of cyber warfare used.
 This happened just the year before Sandworm is said to have begun.
 Coincidence?
 Maybe.
 Or, maybe not.
 All we can know is that using the BlackEnergy malware was a low-profile move on the hackers’ part, effectively disguising the attacks as an average botnet.

 Ordinary cybercrime is cause enough for concern, but when it occurs on the government or state level, you know that it’s a big deal.
 You should treat every threat to your business with the same concern, especially previously undiscovered threats like Sandworm.
-All Business Technologies has the power to equip your business with powerful security solutions.
+COMPANYNAME has the power to equip your business with powerful security solutions.
 Our Unified Threat Management (UTM) solution consists of enterprise-level firewalls, antivirus, web content filtering, spam protection, and more.
 We can also monitor your network for unusual activity or traffic.
-For more information about our services, contact All Business Technologies at 508-586-1000.
+For more information about our services, contact COMPANYNAME at PHONENUMBER.